Thursday, December 30, 2010

 Two Major Exhibits Featuring Outstanding Illustrators not to be Missed!

-the Eric Carle Museum of Picture Book Art in Amherst, MA
+"An Exquisite Vision: The Art of Lisbeth Zwerger" at the Eric Carle Museum of Picture Book Art in Amherst, MA

 June 29, 2010 - September 26, 2010